January 09, 2019

 It's also important to take into account the human nature aspect of your target audience when distributing your message.
 If you want to avoid the flood of releases that come through on the hour, don’t send your release at 9:01 a.m., when readers are still scrolling through the 9 a.m., stories.
 Instead, distribute your release at other times like 7:55 a.m., or perhaps 8:15 a.m.

 In the end, it’s your call — but always remember that right on the hour at 7 a.m., 8 a.m., 9 a.m., and 4 p.m., especially in the Eastern Time Zone, the noise being generated by both hundreds of brands and media is at its peak.

 Now that we’ve discussed the importance of timing when it comes to delivering your message, here are a few reminders about why you should be utilizing Cision Distribution by PR Newswire:

 So, the next time you send a press release, make it count by sending it at the right time with the right key elements included.
-To learn more, download The Quick & Easy Guide to Sharing Your Press Release With the World.
+To learn more, download The Guide to the Ultimate Press Release.

 Get the latest updates on PR, communications and marketing best practices.

 Keep up with everything Cision.
 Check here for the most current product news.